rcp24/Road-sanitization-project/README.md

     >( A thread will be attached to servo such that the object tied to other end of thread will press the nob)
 * Ultrasonic distance sensor is used basically to avoid obstacles !!
 * PIR sensor is used to detect human beings when they are in front of car and sanitize them.
+## Progress
+Hardware part is yet to be done!!
+Code is here